 Arsenal Football Club has thrived throughout its 125 years in existence.
 Beginning in the United Kingdom as a connector through sport in the community, the Club has undergone a number of changes over the years.
 Arsenal continues to serve to create a sense of community for people in Islington, across the UK and now around the world.

 The Arsenal Football Development philosophy strives to develop the person as well as the field player, encouraging all campers to be the best versions of themselves in everything they do.
 Club values are interlinked to our success and history of nurturing young talent, by placing an importance on life skills and developing the right character to create a platform for campers to be successful in the sport and in everyday life.

-Girls and boys, ages 6-14, will be trained by certified Arsenal Football Coaches, including coaches directly from Arsenal’s Football Development team in the United Kingdom.
-Our full-day experience accommodates all skill levels.
+Girls and boys, ages 6-18, will be trained by certified Arsenal Football Coaches, including coaches directly from Arsenal’s Football Development team in the United Kingdom.
+Our Day and Overnight Camp experiences accommodate all skill levels.
 Players are grouped together based on ability in order to improve tactical, technical and physical ability.
 Together players from all over the US and around the world will hone their skills in a fun and supportive environment for a rewarding experience for all.

 Our goal is to share the enjoyment for the game with youth.
 Our camp environment fosters integrity, growth, and respect for our players, coaches, staff and the game of soccer.
 A team player mentality will challenge players to be selfless and extend beyond the soccer field.
 All players will be taught the key traits that sit at the foundation of Arsenal including:

 - Attitude – To progress to your full potential as a football player it is vital to have the correct attitude both on and off the football pitch.
 You need to be as positive and dedicated as possible to fully master your skills and you need to be cool and composed when under pressure to keep control of the moment you’re in.